IOITJ/azd-litellm/README.md

 - **Container App** - The hosting for the [LiteLLM](https://www.litellm.ai) Docker Container
 - **Azure Database for PostgreSQL flexible server** - The PostgreSQL server to host the LiteLLM database
 - **Log Analytics** and **Application Insights** - Logging for the Container Apps Environment
+- **Container Registry** - Used to deploy the custom Docker container for LiteLLM

 ## Author